th3kumar/MusicWiki/README.md

 implementation 'com.squareup.retrofit2:retrofit:2.9.0'
 ```

--Create a service interface in your app to define the API endpoints you want to use.
+- Create a service interface in your app to define the API endpoints you want to use.
 For example, you might define a method for searching for an artist like this:

 ```sh
 interface LastFmService {